-The LAX Plan area consists of includes approximately 3,900 acres and is located adjacent to the communities of Westchester, El Segundo, Lennox and Inglewood.
-The Plan area It is comprised of four five general areas: the airfield, landside, supporting a landside facilities, including the airport access system, LAX Northside and the Los Angeles Airport/El Segundo Dunes area.
+The LAX Plan area consists of 3,900 acres and is located adjacent to the communities of Westchester, El Segundo, Lennox and Inglewood.
+It is comprised of four general areas: the airfield, an airport access portal system, LAX Northside and the Los Angeles Airport/El Segundo Dunes.